samersultan/SysAdmin-Tool-List/README.md

 List of useful tools / software / scripts / resources for system and network administrators.
 Broken down into sub sections with corresponding links and descriptions.

-Currently a work in progress, I will be updating regularly.
+Currently a work in progress, I will be updating this list regularly.
 If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>

 ## Change Log